 6. Marijuana is still illegal.

 One of the stereotypes that often plague West Indians is that we sit around all day listening to reggae and smoking marijuana.
-That is far from the truth.
+I mean, some of us may know the best way to roll a joint, but many others may not.
 In fact, the herb is still illegal in most Caribbean countries.

 Jamaica only legalized the possession and cultivation of small amounts of marijuana in February 2015, making it the first nation in the region to decriminalize the drug.
 Meanwhile, marijuana has been legal in the state of Colorado since November 2012, and the population is double that of Jamaica, yet the stoner stereotype is not internationally associated with its residents.